YouqiXia/Perseus_model/README.md

     cd thirdparty/riscv-isa-sim/
     ./build.sh

 Then Download and install submodules.
-The first is pybind11, and tag global to install head file of pybind11 in your .local/ and make sure .local/ is in your PATH
+The first is pybind11, add \[global\] tag to install head file of pybind11 in your .local/ and make sure .local/ is in your PATH

     pip install pybind11[global]